 The hyphen in the name of the New-York Historical Society isn’t a mistake, but a reference to the way the city spelled its name when the museum was founded in 1804.
 The collection of more than 1.6 million artifacts focuses on city lore and includes exhibits on everything from women’s history to original Tiffany lamps.
-The museum also often mounts literary exhibits, like the current “Eloise at the Museum” offering and the highly anticipated “Harry Potter: A History of Magic” exhibit that will open in October 2018.
+The museum also often mounts literary exhibits, like the recent “Eloise at the Museum” offering and the highly anticipated “Harry Potter: A History of Magic” exhibit that will open in October 2018.

 In 1986, artists and activists created this 4.5-acre city park over an abandoned landfill.
 Now, it hosts large-scale sculpture exhibits year-round, and is one of the few locations in the city specifically designated for artists to create outdoor works.
 The splendid Queens space looks out over the Manhattan skyline and is open 365 days a year, with a Greenmarket, free yoga and tai chi classes, outdoor movie screenings and more.